 Choosing the Right Compression Pressure Level

-Consult a doctor if you are unsure of which compression pressure level you should go for before purchasing your compression socks.
+Consult a doctor if you are unsure of which compression pressure level you should go for before purchasing compression socks.

 Any compression pressure higher than 20 mmHg is considered as medical-grade and are used to treat more severe leg conditions.
-Compression pressure above 40 mmHg is considered very high and needs to be prescribed by a doctor.
-DO NOT self-prescribe this level of compression socks and stockings as it can be harmful if worn by the wrong person.
+Compression pressure above 40 mmHg is considered very high and needs a doctor’s prescription in order to be worn.

-No More Achy and Swelling Legs!
+No More Aching and Swelling in the Legs and Feet!

 We want to be part of your journey to better leg health!
-Healthy leg, healthy life! 🏃